allejo/bzion/README.md

       `composer create-project allejo/bzion --keep-vcs --no-dev -s dev .`

-4. Make sure that the app/cache, app/logs and web/assets/imgs/avatars/ directories
-   are writable by you and the web server:
+4. Make sure that the app and web/assets/imgs/avatars/ directories are writable by you and the web server:

    1. First get the current web server user.